How to Scan a Book at Home and edit it in easy steps?

 Ways of Scanning

 As an overview, while scanning the non-destructive way, we place the book under two overhead cameras that capture the photos of each side of the book.
-These captured images will be stored directly into the hard-disk.
+These captured images will be stored directly on the hard disk.
 Ideally, the scanning software has to control the cameras seamlessly from the computer, like:

 - Changing ISO